go-gadgets/eventsourcing/README.md

   - In-Memory
   - Middleware support
 	  - Ability to mutate store/load operations with custom functions for any store
-    - Snapshotting (DynamoDB, MongoDB, In-Memory)
+    - Snapshotting
+     - DynamoDB
+		 - MongoDB
+		 - In-Memory
+		 - Redis
     - Logging (with Logrus)
 - Quick-Start helper types:
   - The AggregateBase type allows for fast creation of aggregates and uses reflection in order to wire-up event replay methods.